Transactions - availability groups and database mirroring

 See more information at:

-SQL Server 2016 and before: Support for cross-database transactions within the same SQL Server instance
+SQL Server 2016 SP1 and before: Support for cross-database transactions within the same SQL Server instance

-In SQL Server 2016 and before, cross-database transactions within the same SQL Server instance are not supported for availability groups.
-This means that no two databases in a cross-database transaction may be hosted by the same SQL Server instance.
-This is true even if those databases are part of the same availability group.
+In SQL Server 2016 SP1 and before, cross-database transactions within the same SQL Server instance are not supported for availability groups.
+No two databases in a cross-database transaction may be hosted by the same SQL Server instance if either or both databases are in an availability group.
+This limitation also applies when those databases are part of the same availability group.

 Cross-database transactions are also not supported for database mirroring.

-Distributed transactions are supported with availability groups.
-This applies to distributed transactions between databases hosted by two different SQL Server instances.
-It also applies to distributed transactions between SQL Server and another DTC-compliant server.
+Distributed transactions are supported with availability groups when databases are hosted by different SQL Server instances.
+It also applies to distributed transactions between SQL Server instances and other DTC-compliant server.

 SQL Server 2016 introduces the capability to use distributed transactions where one or more of the databases in the transaction are in an availability group.
 Prior to SQL Server 2016 distributed transactions were not supported for databases in availability groups.
 SQL Server 2016 can register a resource manager per database.
 This new capability is why distributed transactions can include databases in availability groups.